pitou44/metadata-reconciliation/README.md

 Extracted codes with their metadata and image descriptions are fed into a large language model, which cross-references all available information to produce image-to-code matches.
 The system returns only high-confidence matches, prioritizing **precision over recall**.
 Preliminary testing on a small subset suggests a match rate of **40–60%** at over **98% accuracy**.

 ---

-## Implications & Limitations

-This project targets a minimum of **20,000 successful matches** -> more than double the output of a decade of manual work.
-The pipeline will be **open-sourced on GitHub** with full documentation, providing a replicable toolkit for other institutions.
-A Solution Architecture report will ensure GW faculty can maintain the system after the project period.
-Results will be presented at the **GW Undergraduate Research Showcase**.

-The primary limitation is that the system intentionally returns only high-confidence matches, so some images will remain unmatched.
-OCR performance may also vary on severely degraded slides.
-This project processes institutional archival data under the faculty mentor's supervision, involves no human subjects, and requires no IRB review.